Ronald Waterreus

-Ronald Katarina Martinus Waterreus ([ˈroːnɑlt ˈʋaːtərøːs]; born 25 August 1970) is a Dutch former footballer who played as a goalkeeper.
+Ronald Waterreus ([ˈroːnɑlt ˈʋaːtərøːs]; born 25 August 1970) is a Dutch former footballer who played as a goalkeeper.
 He notably played for PSV Eindhoven and Rangers, before ending his career at New York Red Bulls in the Major League Soccer.

 Club career

 Born in Lemiers, Limburg, Waterreus started his career in 1992, playing for Roda JC.
 After joining PSV Eindhoven in 1994 he quickly established himself as one of the best goalkeepers in the Eredivisie, eventually being selected for the Dutch national squad.

 After ten seasons as PSV's number one goalkeeper, Waterreus was transferred to Manchester City for one season.
 He joined SPL side Rangers in 2005 as cover for the injured Stefan Klos, however he quickly established himself as Rangers' first choice goalkeeper.
 He was also involved in Rangers' historic 2005–06 Champions League run where they reached the knock-out stage for the first time.
 Waterreus, however, eventually came under fire from Rangers fans following his criticism of the club in a Dutch newspaper, which was misinterpreted by the fans as a result of poor journalism.
 Waterreus left Rangers on 7 June 2006 having failed to agree a new contract.